Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 The DPDPA applies to:

-1. Processing of digital personal data within India
+1. Entities that process digital personal data within India

 2. Processing of digital personal data outside India if it relates to offering goods or services to individuals in India